scollier/Summit2014OSEonOSPViaHeat/scott/04-Configure-Neutron-Networking.md

 ###**Network Configuration Background**

 In this lab there is an existing network, much as there would be in a production environment.
 This is a real, physical network with a gateway and DHCP server somewhere on the network that we do not have control over.
 Therefore we decided to use the a private network to represent our public network.
-This network will be setup on a brige called *br-ex* which is defined in the packstack file with the following option:
+This network will be setup on a brige called *br-ex* which is defined in the packstack answer file with the following option:

     CONFIG_NEUTRON_L3_EXT_BRIDGE=br-ex